-- (i) Grading structure showing the ranking of jobs from the highest to the lowest; - (ii) Distinct grades devoid of hidden grades or sub-grades such as 2a, 2b, 2c, for purposes of equation and administration of salary and benefits; - (iii) Grades and designations that are seamless across cadres in the organization; - (iv) Substantive designations such as General Manager or Director and not deployment titles such as, Head of Function; - (v) Consistent nomenclature providing for either directorship or managerial designations without combining the two in a cadre; - (vi) Hierarchy of designations reflecting the relative seniority within and across cadres and functional areas; - (vii) Range between 12 and 14 grades to facilitate differentiation of roles and facilitate integration and coordination of functions while creating room for career growth and development and mitigate against undue stagnation. - (viii) Guided by the Category of State Corporations as follows: - 12-Tier grading structure Financial, Commercial and Regulatory Organizations which operate in business environment requiring more flexibility and responsiveness; - 13-Tier grading structure Research and Training Institutions, Regional Development Authorities which require a high level of specialization to effectively deliver on their mandate; and - 14 Tier grading Universities and University Colleges which have many roles and a more elaborate structure due to the size, complexity and level of specialization. - The generic grading structures for the three categories of State Corporations are shown in Appendix 1. - (ix) Equation of the grading to the Civil Service grading structure for purposes of determining the allowances payable and for purposes of facilitating inter-Governmental transfers/mobility.
+- (i) Ranking of jobs from the highest to the lowest; - (ii) Distinct and transparent grades without hidden elements or sub-grades such as 2a, 2b, 2c, for purposes of equation and administration of salary and benefits; - (iii) Grades and designations that are seamless across cadres in the organization; - (iv) Substantive designations such as General Manager or Director and not deployment titles such as, Head of Function; - (v) Consistent nomenclature providing for either directorship or managerial designations without combining the two in a cadre; - (vi) Hierarchy of designations reflecting the relative seniority within and across cadres and functional areas; - (vii) Range between 12 and 14 grades to facilitate differentiation of roles and facilitate integration and coordination of functions while creating room for career growth and development and mitigating against undue stagnation. - (viii) Guided by the Category of State Corporations as follows: - a) 12-Tier grading structure Financial, Commercial and Regulatory Organizations which operate in business environment requiring more flexibility and responsiveness; - b) 13-Tier grading structure Research and Training Institutions, Regional Development Authorities which require a high level of specialization to effectively deliver on their mandate; and - c) 14 Tier grading Universities and University Colleges which have many roles and a more elaborate structure due to the size, complexity and level of specialization.

+The generic grading structures for the three categories of State Corporations are shown in Appendix 1.

+(ix) Equation of the grading to the Civil Service grading structure for purposes of determining allowances payable and facilitating inter-Governmental transfers/mobility.